N.H. 2023 Cannabis Legalization One-Page Bill Summary

 Taxation, Fees, and Distributing the Revenue

-The revenue — after administrative costs — would be distributed to unfunded pension liabilities (70%), a new Substance Abuse Prevention and Recovery Trust Fund (10%), helping small farmers, veterans, and impacted communities succeed in the industry and Justice Reinvestment (10%), municipalities with retailers (5%), and training first responders to address detect impaired driving and respond to drug overdoses (5%).
+After administrative costs, revenue would be distributed to the education trust fund, to provide property tax relief (50%); unfunded pension liabilities (30%); a new Substance Abuse Prevention and Recovery Fund (10%); children’s behavioral health services (5%); and training first responders to address detect impaired driving and respond to drug overdoses (5%).